WordPress/gutenberg/packages/components/src/navigator/navigator-link/README.md

 ### `path`: `string`

 The path of the screen to navigate to.
+The value of this prop needs to be [a valid value for an HTML attribute](https://html.spec.whatwg.org/multipage/syntax.html#attributes-2).

 -   Required: Yes